 Couples have different values when defining a successful marriage.
 Some prioritize stability, family, or financial achievement, while others may focus solely on commitment.
 Every married couple has a “dance” of how their relationship works.
 For many reasons, a couple’s “dance” may come to an end.
 As their golden years approach, many spouses are reconsidering spending the rest of their lives together.

 No matter what stage of life you’re in, divorce is never easy.
 But when you’re past a certain age, divorce can be especially complicated and problematic.
-Older couples who have been together for a long while typically have deeper social, family, and financial ties to one another, and a lifetime of earnings can mean that there are significant assets at stake in divorce.
-How those assets are divided can raise questions about what you may be owed and what financial issues should be considered.
+Older couples who have been together for decades typically have deeper social, family, and financial ties to one another, and a lifetime of accumulated financial complexities.
+Taking a variety of important factors into consideration, discussion of asset division raises a myriad of questions and concerns.

 Why is Late-in-Life Divorce on the Rise?